 Ask most people about their risk factors for heart disease and they will likely mention total cholesterol (TC), LDL-C (“bad”) cholesterol and HDL-C (“good”) cholesterol.
 Sometimes people even include triglycerides (TG).
-Chances are very good they have never heard about lipoprotein(a) aka Lp(a).
+Chances are very good they have never heard about lipoprotein(a) aka Lp(a) or had it measured.
 It is also referred to as “Lp little a.”
-This cholesterol-protein particle is rarely measured, but it is a key player in heart disease.
+This cholesterol-protein particle is rarely monitored by physicians, but it is a key player in heart disease.
 It could be contributing to many preventable heart attacks.
+A new study reveals that diet can make a difference!
+That contradicts conventional wisdom.